an e-novel by OneMind and Liquid Mind

 the low level code: the straight story.

-toe-jacks: hardware sockets surgically implanted in the toes.
-Used to wire a CP in to the sensors and inducers in the feet and calves of a neuroJack.
+and calves of a neuroJack.
 The generic term for jacks anywhere on the body is boJacks.
 The toe specific term is commonly used in expressions like, "blow the toe jacks off", to denote a dramatic effect like being struck by lightning.
 This is because that is what often happens with cheap transducers and CPs, as neural feedback builds up and discharges through the neuroJack user, electrocuting them and literally blowing the toe jacks off.

-tux: visual image of the user in NetTime.
-This persona can look like the user, but typically looks like either some surgically enhanced and glamorous version of the user, or ?????
+the user, but typically looks like either some surgically enhanced and glamorous version of the user, or ?????

-VeeRee: really virtual reality.
-So good that you sort of have to look to the side to see if it is real or its VeeMorex.
+look to the side to see if it is real or its VeeMorex.

 vibin': non and semi-verbal cues about a person's state of mind. particularly whether or not they are interested or so totally boared that they consider the encounter on a par with a near death experience.